remodlai/Flowise/memory-bank/active-context.md

 - Streaming responses need careful documentation of SSE event formats
 ## Next Steps

-- Continue API documentation review process with the versions module (final pending module)
+- Begin planning and execution of Phase 2: Implement API Key Ownership Migrations (create new branch, modify ApiKey entity, generate new migration, test).
-- Ensure all schema references in OpenAPI fragments use proper relative paths to ErrorResponse.yaml
+- Consolidate all OpenAPI fragments into a complete OpenAPI specification file.
+- Consider creating a summary report of patterns and standards used across all APIs.
+- Check/audit consistency of schema definitions and references across modules.
-- Update API documentation review checklist as modules are completed
+- Plan for maintaining and updating API documentation as the codebase evolves.
-- Prepare for consolidating all OpenAPI fragments into a final specification after all modules are reviewed
 ## Current Session Notes

 - [3:38:09 PM] [Unknown User] Phase 1 (Validate Existing Migrations on Supabase) Successfully Completed: Remodl Core's existing TypeORM migrations were successfully executed against the target Supabase PostgreSQL instance.
 All standard tables were created, and initial data write tests passed, confirming baseline database compatibility.